mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b><u>Well-Matched Power and Transmission</b></u>

-<b>Magazine:</b> You mentioned that you kept the price down, but it seems like you really worked hard in terms of price compared to the Skyline 2000GT-R and Bellett 1600GTR in the same class.
+<b>Magazine:</b> You mentioned that you kept the price down, but it seems like you really worked hard at this compared to the Skyline 2000GT-R and Bellett 1600GTR in the same class.

 <b>Amano:</b> When we're working on a car, we look at the balance between quality, quantity, cost, and time.
-It can't be anything less than a good product, but it can't be too expensive.
-It can't be something so specialized, so "virtuoso," that it can't be made in large quantities.
-It can't be something that takes five or ten years to complete.
+We can't release anything less than a good product, but it can't be too expensive.
+It can't be something so specialized that it can't be made in large quantities.
+And it can't be something that takes five or ten years to bring to market.
 Of these, cost carries a huge weight.
 We calculate how much each part costs, juggling here and there to make ends meet.
 We thought it would cost around 1 million yen, but it ended up being 1,055,000 yen.

 <b>Magazine:</b> Is the engine just a Mark II 1900SL engine with a different head?